ulinnuhaha/truku_translation/README.md

 # Bilingual translation of Traditional Chinese and Truku languages
 This is a repository for a bidirectional translation model between Truku and Traditional Chinese languages (Truku ↔ Chinese) using LLMs.
-We build some translation models from LLMs to perform bilingual translation between Truku and Chinese languages.
+We build some translation models from LLMs to perform bilingual translation between Truku and Traditional Chinese languages.
 In the experimental stage, we used three LLMs.
 They are:
 * mT5-small
 * NLLB-200's distilled 600M
 * mBART-50